GoogleChromeLabs/bubblewrap/packages/cli/README.md

 |appsFlyer|[AppsFlyerConfig](#appsflyerconfig)|false|Read the [AppsFlyerConfig](#appsflyerconfig) section for details.|

 #### AppsFlyerConfig
+Enables the [AppsFlyer SDK](https://support.appsflyer.com/hc/en-us/articles/360002330178-Using-AppsFlyer-with-TWA#introduction) in the Android application.
+Includes additional libraries and is not compatible with Chrome OS.

 |Name|Type|Required|Description|
 |:--:|:--:|:------:|:---------:|
 |enabled|boolean|true|Set to `true` to enable the feature.|
 |appsFlyerId|boolean|true|The appsflyer id.|

 #### LocationDelegationConfig

+Delegates the location permission dialog to the Android system, instead of showing the browser dialog.
+Recommended when the application requests the location permission, but not enabled by default as it includes additional dependencies in the application.

 |Name|Type|Required|Description|
 |:--:|:--:|:------:|:---------:|
 |enabled|boolean|true|Set to `true` to enable the feature.|

 #### PlayBillingConfig

+Enables the Play Billing integration in the application and allows the web application to [use the Digital Goods API to receive payments](https://developer.chrome.com/docs/android/trusted-web-activity/receive-payments-play-billing/).
+Includes additional dependencies in the Android app.

 |Name|Type|Required|Description|
 |:--:|:--:|:------:|:---------:|
 |enabled|boolean|true|Set to `true` to enable the feature.|

 #### FirstRunFlagConfig

+Adds an extra query parameter when launching the application, indicating if the application is run for the first time.

 |Name|Type|Required|Description|
 |:--:|:--:|:------:|:---------:|
 |enabled|boolean|true|Set to `true` to enable the feature.|